pwarocks/pwa.rocks/README.md

 Suggested sites should be nice looking progressive web apps.
 It should:

 - Be served over HTTPS
-- Have a [web manifest](https://www.w3.org/TR/appmanifest/) with a nice looking SVG icon
+- Have a [web manifest](https://www.w3.org/TR/appmanifest/) and a nice looking SVG icon
 - Be responsive
 - Function offline